dalibo/emaj/docs/en/alterGroups.rst

 Adjusting the structure of in *LOGGING* state groups may have consequences on E-Maj rollback or SQL script generation (see below).

-Even if the tables group is in *LOGGING* state, an E-Maj rollback operation targeting a mark set before a group’s change do NOT automatically revert this group’s change.
+Even if the tables group is in *LOGGING* state, an E-Maj rollback operation targeting a mark set before a group’s change does NOT automatically revert this group’s change.
 However the E-Maj administrator can perform by himself the changes that would reset the group to its previous state.

 .. _dynamic_ajustment: